|Simon Buckingham Shum, |

 UTS Connected Intelligence Centre

-As Professor Buckingham Shum pointed out it would not be very useful to bolt a sophisticated analytics system onto old fashioned education. system.
-Also, none of those involved in university education will have all the skills in the discipline, analytics, and education.
-An exception is some in the computing discipline (such as myself), where analytics is part of their discipline, and they have training in education.
+As Professor Buckingham Shum pointed out, it would not be very useful to bolt a sophisticated analytics system onto old fashioned education. system.
+Also, few of those involved in university education will have all the skills in the discipline, analytics, and education.
+An exception is some in the computing discipline, where analytics is part of their discipline, and they have training in education.
 His suggested solution is something like the UTS Connected Intelligence Centre.